 JNF, the Jewish National Fund, an international Zionist charity that today holds semi-governmental authority in Israel.
 Among the very earliest of Zionist entities, it was founded in 1901 for the purpose of buying and developing land for Jewish settlement in Ottoman-Turkish (later British Mandate) Palestine.
 For many decades the JNF collected donations, especially from European and North American Jews, in its small, iconic Blue Boxes, telling donors their money would help to “make the desert bloom”.

 It is well known that the founders of the young State of Israel were heavily invested, through archaeology, in uncovering the traces of the country’s ancient civilizations.
 What is not so well known is that, at the same time, they were also busy covering up the remnants of its recent history.
-In short, the 1950s and ’60s saw wide swaths of the country planted in JNF pine forests, partly in an attempt to enforce and conceal war crimes carried out in the founding of the state.
+In short, the 1950s and ’60s saw wide swaths of the country planted in JNF pine forests, partly in an attempt to both enforce and conceal the war crimes carried out in the founding of the state.

 Many people would be surprised to know that one of Israel’s major national parks, Sepphoris/Tzippori — along with the adjacent Israeli moshav of the same name and the surrounding forested tracts — represents just such a place: Until 1948 it was the thriving Arab-Palestinian town of Saffuriya, (and here), home to some 5,000 souls.

 In the featured VIDEO, our host is Jonathan Cook, the UK-born, Nazareth-based independent journalist, author and guide.
 Cook stands just outside the national park’s fenced boundary and describes to a group what once existed here, and in hundreds of places just like it, and how seemingly innocent afforestation projects both cover the traces of people’s former life here and help insure they can never reclaim what was lost.